markhj/zeronetics/docs/dev/engine-core-structure.md

 ## 💎 Traits

 **Dependency from same layer**: Not allowed.
 **Location:** ``include/traits/``

-Classes whose purpose is to support classes which inherits traits in implementing reusable functionality.
+Classes whose purpose is to support other classes with reusable functionality.

 ## 📱 Advanced structures